 VERACRUZ; COFFEE, TOBACCO, AND VANILLA

-Tour by plane - 8 days - February 12th 2024
+Tour by plane - 8 days - March 13, 2026

 THIS TOUR INCLUDES

-• Transfers McAllen – Reynosa’s airport – McAllen
+Transfers McAllen – Reynosa’s airport – McAllen.

-• Airfare Reynosa – Veracruz - Reynosa
+Airfare Reynosa – Veracruz - Reynosa.

-• Air-conditioned chartered motorcoach or minibus
+Air-conditioned chartered motorcoach or minibus.

-• Certified bilingual tour guide.
+Certified bilingual tour guide.

 Full itinerary below.

-Price $1,300 p/p
+Price $1,650 p/p

 Itinerary

-This afternoon our group will assemble in McAllen and will be shuttled to Reynosa ́s airport to catch our flight to Veracruz.
-We’ll proceed immediately for a late
+This afternoon our group will assemble in McAllen and will be shuttled to Reynosa´s airport to catch our flight to Veracruz.
+We’ll proceed immediately to Xalapa for a late dinner, and then go to check-in at our very centrally located hotel.

 We will enjoy touring the historic district of Veracruz, as well as the fortress of San Juan de Ulúa, built in the 16th century.
 Afterward, visiting the local aquarium will offer the opportunity to learn about different species of marine creatures. or ask your guide to take you to the most traditional ice cream shop in town, offering lots of tropical fruit flavors.
 From our centrally located hotel, right across the Zocalo, you may want to take a stroll along the pier, conveniently close to our hotel, where dozens of stands will offer a nice selection of handicrafts and souvenirs.
 For dinner, remember to stop at Gran Café de la Parroquia and ask for a café lechero: is such a unique treat that you will take pictures or video when they serve it!
 If you feel like it, a good way to end the day could be a ride on the local trolley.